viktorlott/penum/docs/static-dispatch.md

 impl Trait for Adam {}
 impl Trait for Eva {}

-// NOTE: When Penum tries to match a variant with a shape, it does so by partial order.
+// NOTE: When Penum tries to match a variant with a pattern fragment, it does so by partial order.
 #[penum(
-    // # Any shape that is of arity one (unary variants) won't have any problems
+    // # Any pattern fragment that is of arity one (unary variants) won't have any problems
     //   getting added as a `dispatchelor`.
 They are the only candidate we have..
     (T) | { name: T } |